devsnippet/PHPResqueBundle/README.markdown

   So, if you want to work with 'mailer' and 'news_subscriptions' queues with 10 seconds of interval between interactions in a verbose output:

         $ php app/console resque:worker --log verbose --interval 10 mailer,news_subscriptions

+  NAMESPACE Support:

+  If you have the following namespaces: php, resque For 'php' namespace you have: mailer queue.
+  For 'resque' namespace you have: news, parser, ftp queues.

+  To run only php namespace you should do:

+        $ php app/console resque:worker "php:*"

+  To run only 'ftp' and 'parser' queues on "resque" namespace:

+        $ php app/console resque:worker resque:ftp,parser

   For more information you can run: